Efficient Tagging of Plumbing Fixtures in Enlarged Views: A Step-by-Step Guide

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Let's go ahead and get started with our enlarged views.
-Now that we've kind of done some tagging in items here, let's go ahead and get started with our enlarged views.
+Now that we've kind of done some tagging on items here, let's go ahead and get started with our enlarged views.

-So I can go to the sheet and I kind of like to do sometimes when I have multiple views to do this on the sheet.
+So I can go to the sheet, and what I kind of like to do sometimes when I have multiple views is to do this on the sheet.
 We're going to kind of start to get into this here.
-I'm going to go ahead and I'm on my level one enlarged bathrooms.
+I'm going to go ahead, and I'm on my Level One Enlarged Bathrooms.

-I'm going to double click and this is kind of where we can start to kind of tighten things up.
+I'm going to double-click, and this is kind of where we can start to tighten things up.
 I noticed here I'm actually going to go ahead and clean that up a little bit because I had a little tag in there.
 I don't need that tagging on the vent.

 I just need that.
 So what I can go ahead and do is I'm going to tag.
 Let's go ahead and just start tagging some of these pipes.

-So two inch fan, and I could put this in here.
-And if I do the add, remove host, there we go.
+So two-inch vent, and I could put this in here.
+And if I do the Add/Remove Host, there we go.
 So I can tag both of those.

 Learn Revit MEP